Personal Immigration

 Business Immigration

-If your Sponsor is no longer working, perhaps because he or she is retired, it may initially appear difficult to meet the financial requirement set out in Appendix FM (this is the requirement to show an income of at least £18,600 per year if the Applicant is applying with no dependent children).
+If your Sponsor is not working, or no longer working, perhaps because he or she is retired, it may initially appear difficult to meet the financial requirement for a UK spouse visa or UK partner visa set out in Appendix FM (this is the requirement to show an income of at least £29,000 per year).
+In this post, we look at some of the ways in which it may still be possible to satisfy the spouse and partner visa financial requirement even if your Sponsor is not working.

-However, Appendix FM to the Immigration Rules provides several ways in which the financial requirement can be met even if the Sponsor is not working or self employed.
+Appendix FM to the Immigration Rules provides several ways in which the spouse and partner visa financial requirement can be met even if the Sponsor is not working or self employed.
 Some of the most commonly relied on are:

 • Savings;